IFB-ElixirFr/PIPprofileR/README.md

 ------

+PIPprofileR is a tool to easily generate and explore Profiles of Percent Identical Positions from a fasta file (nucloetide or peptide sequences).

 ## Requirements

-We use Docker to develop and manage PIPprofile.
+We use Docker to develop and manage PIPprofileR.
 We invite you to verify that the following requirements are correctly satisfied before trying to bootstrap the
 application: